brettsnaidero/next-js-vendure-storefront/README.md

 - Metadata generation for pages (eg. page title and description)
 - Audit and consolidate data fetching (eg. using GraphQL fragments to minimise requests)
+- Tab component used on account pages is not responsive